Appendix

 - SLoW - Latin American inspired

-- The Smiths - notable for having a vegan menu
+- The Smiths - notable for having a vegan menu.
+Very creative cocktails that often include a bit of performance

 - Koi - japanese